 While copyright infringement from illegal downloading isn’t technically classified as “theft” under the law—since it falls under copyright infringement section—it still is theft in practice as you’re taking something of value without paying for it or having permission.
 Essentially, you’re depriving the creator of potential earnings, much like stealing physical goods.
+This article contains quite a lot of links for further sources to verify all the claims that are made here.
+You can of course google all the claims that are not sourced and they are backed up as well.

 Downloading images or other copyrighted data from internet is copyright infringement even if they are publicly available: https://ogc.harvard.edu/pages/copyright-and-fair-use